preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/services-612/text-translator/index.rst

-Text Translator
+Text translator
 =======================================

 If you have installed a separate text translator, use this option to select it.

-The Dafault translator is always available:
+The default translator is always available:

 .. image:: text-translator-v7.png